-If, for any reason, a pilot is unable to board a vessel subject to compulsory pilotage at the normal pilot boarding positions, the Duty Marine Officer, after consultation with the pilot, will instruct the vessel to remain outside port limits until such time as a pilot is able to board.
+If, for any reason, a pilot is unable to board a vessel subject to compulsory pilotage at the normal pilot boarding positions, the Duty Marine Officer, after consultation with the pilot, will instruct the vessel to either remain outside port limits until such time as a pilot is able to safely board, or to embark the pilot at a more sheltered location - see section 3.9 (b).

-3.4 Restricted Visibility Operations
+3.4 Restricted Visibility Operations.

-Restricted Visibility Terms: Visibility at Larne is referenced to the standard Meteorological Office criteria (2012) as follows: Very poor: Visibility less than 1000 metres Poor: Visibility between 1000 metres and 2 nautical miles Good: Visibility between 2 and 5 nautical miles Very Good: Visibility more than 5 nautical miles
+Restricted Visibility Terms: Visibility at Larne is referenced as follows:

+Very poor: Visibility less than 1000 metres

+Poor: Visibility between 1000 metres and 2 nautical miles

+Good: Visibility between 2 and 5 nautical miles Very Good: Visibility more than 5 nautical miles

-LARNE PORT CONTROL has access to the latest Met.
-Office forecasts.
+Larne Port Control has access to the latest Met.
+Office forecasts for the North Channel.

-Visibility may deteriorate for several reasons such as - fog, snow and heavy rain and also because of the presence of smoke or dust.
+Visibility may deteriorate for several reasons such as - fog, snow. heavy rain and also because of the presence of smoke or dust.

-When visibility is restricted to 1000m in any part of Larne Harbour's Authority's Area, the following regulations are to be followed: -
+When visibility is restricted to 1000m in any part of Larne Harbour's Authority's Area, the following regulations are to be followed.

-3.4.1 VHF Discipline
+3.4.1 VHF Discipline.

-Larne Port Control (which is responsible for VHF discipline at all times) will exercise particular vigilance concerning VHF discipline during Restricted Visibility Regulations.
+Larne Port Control (which is responsible for VHF discipline at all times) will exercise particular vigilance concerning VHF discipline during periods of Restricted Visibility.

-All Masters, Authorised Pilots and PEC Holders have a responsibility to monitor the main working VHF Channel when underway.
+All Masters, authorised pilots and PEC holders have a responsibility to monitor the main working VHF channel went underway.
 All vessels alongside will exercise extreme caution when communicating with a vessel underway.

-3.4.2 Very Poor Visibility - Restricted entry into Port
+3.4.2 Very Poor Visibility - Restricted Entry into Port.